nio101/BASECAMP/readme.md

 ### lightbox

-### scheduler
+### scheduler **[DONE]**
 every 1/4 of hour, the time will be announced through interphone, according to time and presence status.

 ## cam2cam

 rtsp://192.168.1.95/11<br>
 rtsp://192.168.1.95/12

 ## Machines
 Many services are set on many machines.
-Interactions between them are done using time-series database (influxdb), and/or a ZMQ pub/sub messaging facility.
+Complex interactions between them are done using time-series database (influxdb), and/or a ZMQ pub/sub messaging facility.
+Simple interactions are done using basic HTTP requests and servers.

 * `bc-ui` (Xubuntu on an old Intel NUC, remote desktop/Nomachine & ssh nio@bc-hq.local, TO BE INSTALLED) is the main basecamp UI, to interact with guests.
 A 24" touch-enabled LCD is used to browse the web server UI (using _firefox_ in fullscreen), a loudspeaker is used to make announcements (using the **interphone** service), and a **lightpack** USB module is used to bring a visual feedback, if needed.
 Located in the main room, it is powered by an old **Intel NUC**, under **Xubuntu**.
   * bonjour: bc-ui.local, basecamp.local (old)
   * fixed IP: 192.168.1.52

 * `bc-hq` (Xubuntu on recent Intel NUC, remote desktop/Nomachine & ssh nio@bc-hq.local, UP) is the main backend.
 It's hosting the time-series database **influxdb** and it's graphing module **graphana**, the main UI web server powered by **bottle**, and the interface to the wireless field units via the USB connected **operator** unit.
 It is powered by a recent **Intel NUC**, under **Xubuntu**.
   * bonjour: bc-hq.local